hubverse-org/hubTemplate/README.md

 ### Installing hubData

-To install hubData, follow the [instructions in its documentation](https://hubverse-org.github.io/hubData/#installation).
+To install hubData and its dependencies (including the dplyr and arrow packages), follow the [instructions in the hubData documentation](https://hubverse-org.github.io/hubData/#installation).

 ### Using hubData